Disclosure of confidential information

 He sought guidance from a friend, who had once been a manager in the regulatory organisation.
 His friend now worked for a competitor who provided courses that competed with the regulatory organisation’s commercial division.

-Without first taking legal advice the client agreed to the requested undertakings, without reservation.
+Without first taking legal advice our client agreed to the requested undertakings unreservedly.
 His manager suggested that if he accepted his culpability and resigned his employment then this would be the end of the matter.
 Again, without taking legal advice, he did so.

 Risk of losing professional accreditation